"We recognize that a highly qualified and well-trained staff is among the primary factors that contribute to a program of excellence."

 Olivia LeBlanc ~

-Olivia is excited to be a member of the FJECC family.
+Olivia is a proud member of the FJECC family happily entering her third year at the school.
 Olivia’s love for teaching emerged at a young age from spending time in her mother’s Kindergarten classroom.
-Following in her footsteps, Olivia started her teaching career in 2014 and got her EEC certification in 2017 through Fisher College
+Following in her footsteps, Olivia started her teaching career in 2014 and got her EEC certification in 2017 through Fisher College.

 Olivia has an immense appreciation for the arts and believes imagination and creativity are traits that foster innovation.
 She promotes a curriculum where students have the space to explore their creativity and use materials without constraints, envisioning the various possibilities.

-When Olivia is outside the classroom she enjoys creating different forms of art such as painting, drawing, doll making, and sewing.
-She also enjoys nature walks with her daughter Wren.
+When Olivia is outside the classroom she enjoys creating different forms of art such as writing poetry, sewing and painting.
+She also enjoys nature walks and foraging with her daughter Wren.

 Tara Schwartz ~